The Power of Joy and Feelings in Business – especially right now.

 People won’t buy from you unless they trust you (a feeling).

-People won’t work well with you if they don’t trust you – or don’t like you.
+People won’t work well with you if they don’t trust you – or don’t like you or they don’t feel safe around you.
 They are too busy protecting themselves.

 People who don’t feel good about themselves don’t acknowledge or encourage others – they try to pull others down so they don’t feel so inadequate.